WHAT WE WILL BE DOING AT CAMP!

 - Building with cardboard and paper

 All of our projects are designed to go with our unofficial "Harry Potter" theme this summer, so we'll be creating many whimsical and magical objects.
 Not a Potter fan?
 Don't fret, we still think you'll enjoy our varied range of hands on projects.
 We'll be making a mix of functional props, custom wearables, soft toys, artwork, and even an edible treat which will be sculpted, molded and cast from scratch!
 Projects are open to modifications based on the student's interest.
-Don't want to sew a hat?
-We'll help you sew a tote instead!
 Our end goal is to teach how a tool works and help you make something awesome with it.

 Take a look at the projects we have planned below:

-- Jello frogs & lizards in a DIY food safe mold
+- Gummy creatures in a DIY food safe mold

 - antique book "safe" for hiding treasures